 The Company calculates net income (loss) attributable to common stockholders per share in accordance with SFAS No. 128, Earnings per Share ("SFAS 128") and EITF Issue No. 03-6, Participating Securities and the Two - Class Method under FASB Statement 128 ("EITF No. 03-6").
 Prior to their conversion to common stock upon the closing of the Company's initial public offering on September 27, 2006, the Company's Series AA, BB and CC convertible preferred stock and Series A through E cumulative redeemable convertible preferred stock were entitled to receive a proportionate share of cash dividends declared by the Company's common stock, calculated on an as if-converted basis.
-In addition, the holders of the Company's Series A through E cumulative redeemable convertible preferred stock were entitled to receive dividends out of any assets legally available, prior and in preference to any declaration or payment of any dividend (payable other than in common stock or other non-redeemable equity securities and rights entitling the holder to receive additional shares of common stock of the Company).
+In addition, the holders of the Company's Series A through E cumulative redeemable convertible preferred stock were entitled to receive allowed by the company's series and rights entitling the holder to receive additional shares of cash dividends declared on the Company's common stock, calculated on an as if-converted basis.
+In addition, the holders of the Company's Series A through E cumulative redeemable convertible preferred stock were entitled to receive dividends out of any assets legally available, prior and in preference to any declaration or payment of any dividend (payable other than in common stock or other non-redeemable equity securities and rights entitling the holder to receive additional shares of common stock of the Company.
 Such dividends accrued and were cumulative.

 EITF No. 03-6 requires net income (loss) attributable to common stockholders for the period to be allocated to common stock and participating securities to the extent that each security may share in earnings as if all of the earnings for the period had been distributed.
 As a result, basic net income (loss) attributable to common stockholders per share is calculated by dividing undistributed net income (loss) allocable to common stockholders by the weighted average number of shares outstanding during the period.
-Diluted net income (loss) attributable to common stockholders per share is computed by dividing net income (loss) for the period by the weighted average number of common and potential common shares outstanding during the period if the effect is dilutive.
-Potential common shares are comprised of incremental shares of common stock buy the EITF No. 03-6, the Company's preferred stock does not participate in losses, and therefore they are not included in the computation of net loss attributable to common stockholders per share.
+Diluted net income (loss) attributable to common stockholders per share is computed by dividing net income (loss) by the weighted average number of commor and potential common shares outstanding during the period if the effect is dilutive.
+Potential common shares are comprised of incremental shares of common stock units and upon the conversion of preferred stock prior to the Company's initial public offering on September 27, 2006.
+In compliance with EITF No. 03-6, the Company's preferred stock did not participate in losses, and therefore they are not included in the computation of net loss attributable to common stockholders per share.